Skip to main content

 Danielle Valdes-Jimenez

 Danielle also creates outreach campaigns that promote all forms of child support reporting, electronic reporting method usage, and rapid outreach requests such as email blasts to inform employers of essential program changes.
 She finds innovative ways to keep employers engaged, such as virtual employer events and interactive online training.
-She utilizes engagement skills to create team cohesion among projects at Maximus to serve multiple clients with varied needs across the nation.
+And she utilizes engagement skills to create team cohesion among projects at Maximus to serve multiple clients with varied needs across the nation.